Updating Our 70s Kitchen

 Undoubtedly some folks would walk in and balk at our kitchen because it doesn’t have sleek new countertops or updated modern cabinets or a temperature controlled peanut butter drawer.
 Granted I’ve never lived in an updated kitchen, but this space is proof that paint, finishes, and some accessories can make a room feel completely new and improved without demolishing things down to the studs.

-I cannot thank my friends at GE, Liberty Hardware and The Home Depot enough for helping to get this kitchen over the 21st century finish line….
+I cannot thank my friends at GE Appliances, Liberty Hardware and The Home Depot enough for helping to get this kitchen over the 21st century finish line….
 Just a reminder of how bad things were, here’s the before again:

 And the beloved AFTER: